-- Is White Chocolate a Better Choice than Dark Chocolate during Breastfeeding?
+- Is White Chocolate a Better Choice Than Dark Chocolate During Breastfeeding?

-- Should You Avoid Chocolate-Mixed foods?
+- Should You Avoid Chocolate-mixed foods?

-Can Chocolate Be Eaten while Breastfeeding?
+Can Chocolate Be Eaten When Breastfeeding?

-There is no harm in eating chocolate while breastfeeding, but you will need to do so in moderation.
+There is no harm in eating chocolate when breastfeeding, but you will need to do so in moderation.
 If you notice the consistency of your baby’s stool has changed or find that he has gas problems, you will need to curb your intake until you have weaned your little one.

 Ingredients of Chocolate

-- A culinary masterpiece, the brown delight, is made from roasted and grounded Theobroma cacao seeds.
+- A culinary masterpiece, the brown delight is made from roasted and grounded Theobroma cacao seeds.